 Meals, after which lots of nutrients are resorbed by the small intestine, alternate with times between meals or even fasting phases.
 Yet, most cells need energy all the time.
 The liver has important buffering functions to maintain a continuous supply of energy sources in the blood.

-Following meals, large amounts of glucose are taken up by the small intestine, part of which enters the hepatocytes via the insulin-independent transporter GLUT2 (KM 15-20 mM).
+Following meals, large amounts of glucose are taken up by the small intestine, and gluconeogenesis is therefore inhibited: in hepatocytes, insulin causes phosphorylation and breakdown of the transcription factor Foxo1.
+Otherwise, Foxo1 drives the transcription of enzymes involved in gluconeogenesis (PEPCK, glucose-6-phosphatase).
+Part of the glucose absorbed in the intestine is transported into the hepatocytes with the help of the insulin-independent transporter GLUT2 (KM 15-20 mM).
 Glucose as such cannot be stored, but it can be polymerized to glycogen in the liver and in skeletal muscle.
 The liver is able to store up to 10% of its weight in glycogen (100-120g).
 However, the amount of energy that can be stored in this way is limited: for their hydroxyl groups, glucose units are very hydrophilic: 1 g of glycogen binds 2.7 g of water.
 Hence, this form of energy storage carries too much dead weight and volume to be efficient.
 Surplus glucose is thus metabolized to fatty acids via acetyl-CoA.
 Fatty acids are combined with glycerol, and the resulting triglicerides for the most part are released into the blood in the form of VLDL (very low density lipoprotein).
 Yet, too frequent or high intake of nutritional carbohydrates over time causes fat to accumulate in hepatocytes.
-Increased concentrations of free fatty acids and fats result in functional impairment of the cells, starting with insulin resistance, a condition termed non-alcoholic fatty liver disease (NAFLD).
+Increased concentrations of free fatty acids and complex fats result in functional impairment of the cells, starting with insulin resistance, a condition termed non-alcoholic fatty liver disease (NAFLD).
 The third task of the liver during this phase is to take up remnants of chylomicrons, sort out the complex mix of lipids contained (e. g., lipid-soluble vitamins or xenobiotics) and to recombine and release the remaining lipids as VLDL.
 Remember that lipids are the only segment of nutrients that go past the liver via lymphatic vessels.
 From there, enterocyte-produced chylomicrons enter the blood stream via thoracic duct and venous angle.
 Lipoprotein lipase (LPL), which is anchored to endothelial plasma membranes, helps to move triglyceride components from chylomicrons into fat and muscle cells; only chylomicron remnants are taken up by the liver.

-Between meals, or more precisely after completion of intestinal nutrient uptake, energy stores are tapped under control of glucagon and sympathetic activity to maintain levels of energy sources in the blood.
+Between meals, or more precisely after completion of intestinal nutrient uptake, energy stores are tapped under control of glucagon and sympathetic activity (plus growth hormone during the night) to maintain levels of energy sources in the blood.
 Fatty acids are available in virtually unlimited quantities from fat depots, but not all cells are able to handle fatty acids.
-For some tissues (CNS, erythrocytes), glucose is a sine qua non.
+For some tissues (CNS, erythrocytes, renal medulla), glucose is a sine qua non.
 Muscle glycogen is not available for these purposes, as myocytes use it themselves, metabolizing part of it to lactate.
 A continuous level of blood glucose is maintained by first breaking down liver glycogen.
-As soon as this source is exhausted, hepatocytes start to synthesize fresh glucose, using first the available lactate and later amino acids ("gluconeogenesis").
-During fasting phases, the liver also provides short-chain fatty acid derivatives, acetoacetate and ß-hydroxy-butyrate, together known as ketone bodies.
-While the CNS cannot use fatty acids, it can substitute part of its normal glucose consumption by these ketone bodies.

 Control of gluconeogenesis: We tend to view the hormone insulin only from the perspective of the resorption phase following nutrient intake: the high glucose levels characteristic of this phase enhance insulin secretion, and insulin in turn helps to move all that glucose into skeletal muscle and fat cells by inserting units of GLUT4 (KM 5 mM) into the membrane.
 Yet, insulin remains important between meals, e. g., over night.

 Pharmacology cross reference: Metformin inhibits gluconeogenesis, making it the premier drug in type 2 diabetes mellitus.
 Over time, several mechanisms have been proposed to explain this effect.
-Among those, most convincing seems a metformin effect on a mitochondrial redox enzyme, which leads to increased NADH concentrations in the cytosol of the hepatocyte.
+Among those, most convincing seems a metformin effect on a mitochondrial redox enzyme, which leads to increased NADH and diminished NAD+ concentrations in the cytosol of the hepatocyte.
 As a result, less lactate can be transformed into pyruvate which is required for gluconeogenesis.
 This also explains a tendency to lactic acidosis.
-As we will see shortly, we observe a similar effect in alcohol metabolism.
+As we will see shortly, we observe a similar effect when metabolizing alcohol, making the metformin + alcohol combination particularly problematic.

 Amino acids, derived from muscle protein, are the main source of material for gluconeogenesis.
 This solves the problem of glucose supply in fasting, but there are snags.
 For starters, if you transform amino acids to glucose, you are left with the amino groups.
 A hydrolyzed amino group is ammonia (NH3) or rather, at physiological pH, the ionized ammonium ion (NH4+).
 Surplus systemic ammonium is only inefficiently eliminated via the kidneys.
 Elevated levels are toxic, especially for cells of the CNS.